europace/kex-angebote-api/README.md

 > ⚠️ This API is continuously developed.
 Therefore we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be
-> tolerant towards compatible API-Changes when reading and processing the data.
+> tolerant towards compatible API changes when reading and processing the data.
 This means:
 >
 > 1. unknown properties must not result in errors
 >
 > 2. Strings with a restricted set of values (Enums) must support new unknown values
 >
-> 3. sensible usage of HTTP-Statuscodes, even if they are not explicitly documented
+> 3. sensible usage of HTTP status codes, even if they are not explicitly documented
 >

 <!-- https://opensource.zalando.com/restful-api-guidelines/#108 -->

 ### Authentication

-These APIs are secured by the OAuth client credentials flow using the [Authorization-API](https://docs.api.europace.de/privatkredit/authentifizierung/).
+These APIs are secured by the OAuth 2.0 client credentials flow using the [Authorization-API](https://docs.api.europace.de/privatkredit/authentifizierung/).
-To use these APIs your OAuth2-Client needs the following Scopes:
+To use these APIs your OAuth2-Client needs the following scopes:

 | Scope                          | Label in Partnermanagement            | Description                                                |
 |--------------------------------|---------------------------------------|------------------------------------------------------------|